-Measured species: The oxidation states are specified in the measurable analytes above.
-All species that exist in solution for those oxidation states within the pH and ionic strength range given (freshwater to seawater) are measured.
-For P the dominant forms are the various protonation states of phosphate, which is considered to be the analyte measured in most cases.
+Measured species: All species that exist in solution for the specified oxidation states, within the pH and ionic strength range given, are measured.
+For P the dominant forms are the various protonation states of phosphate, which is considered to be the analyte measured.
 Total As in solution, that is As(III) + As(V), is measured by this method.
-A separate DGT device with a different binding layer is available for the selective measurement of As(III) (LSNB-AP).
+A separate DGT device with a different binding layer is available for the selective measurement of As(III) (LSPB-AP).